-During 2009 the Authority acquired property in the form of surface parking lots from the County.
-Coincidental with the closing, the Authority entered into a license agreement with the County whereby for an annual fee of \$10 the County may use the property for parking of Albany County owned vehicles and those of the County employees consistent with the use prior to purchase.
+During 2009, the Authority acquired property in the form of surface parking lots from the County.
+Coincidental with the closing, the Authority entered into a license agreement with the County whereby for an annual fee of \$10 the County may use the property for parking of Albany County owned vehicles and those of County employees consistent with the use prior to purchase.
 The license agreement is renewed annually and includes a right of termination by the Authority at any time as needed for the convention center project to proceed.

-In April 2010, the Authority also acquired certain land utilized as a surface parking lot.
+In April 2010, the Authority acquired certain land utilized as a surface parking lot from Capitalize Albany Corporation.
 As part of the purchase, the Authority received an assignment of a lease whereby Capitalize Albany Corporation leased the parking lot to 41 State Street for the lessee's annual use of the property with the address of 10 Dallius Street, Albany, NY.
-The Authority entered into a license agreement with Capitalize Albany Corporation as part of the purchase of the parking lot whereby Capitalize Albany Corporation continues to collect the annual lease fee from 41 State Street.
-30% of the revenue collected is retained by Capitalize Albany Corporation and 70% is provided to the Authority.
+The Authority entered into a license agreement with Capitalize Albany Corporation as part of the purchase of the parking lot whereby Capitalize Albany Corporation continues to collect the annual lease fee from 41 State Street in exchange for a fee equal to 30% of the revenue collected.
 The 30% fee represents payment for Capitalize Albany Corporation to manage the lease, oversee the use of the property and collect and account for the fees.
 The license agreement is renewed annually and the Authority retains the right to terminate the agreement at any time as needed in order for the convention center project to proceed.